yosh-401-advanced-javascript/seattle-javascript-401d31/backend/class-02-tools-errors-val-vs-ref/README.md

  * navagate inside your directory
  * run `npm init` and answer the questions
  * now you should find a package.json inside your current directory :)

+#### Gulp
+* Gulp is a tool that helps you automate time-consuming tasks that are a part of your dev workflow
+* Gulp is configured in pure javascript, so you can use any node module in a gulp task
+* Gulp has a awesome plugin ecosystem

 #### Node Errors
 **Error**